-Old Hungarian floating egyminden 'each'
+Old Hungarian floating egyminden 'each':

-In Modern Hungarian floating (universal) quantifiers are confined to mind 'all' and its synonyms.
-Modern Hungarian has no floating quantifier comparable to English each.
-Old Hungarian had a short-lived floating quantifier comparable to each: egyminden(-ik) lit. 'every (single) one (of them)'.
+In Modern Hungarian floating (universal) quantifiers are confined to mind 'all' and its synonyms: Modern Hungarian has no floating quantifier comparable to English each.
+Old Hungarian had a short-lived floating quantifier comparable to each: egyminden(-ik)

 Egyminden was relatively frequent in the Vienna and Munich codices (15th century).
-It could be a floating quantifier, but, unlike floating mind 'all', it was inflected for case, and participated in scope interactions in a manner similar to the D-quantifier minden 'every', including configurations with the format $\forall \neg \neg$ (cf. example (52b) in section 3.3).
+It could be a floating quantifier, but, unlike floating mind 'all', it was inflected for case, and participated in scope interactions in a manner similar to the D-quantifier minden 'every', including configurations with the format $\forall \prec \neg$ (cf. example (52-b) in part 3.3).
 Unlike mind, it did not co-occur with collective or reciprocal expressions, nor did it 'associate' with temporal or spatial expressions in the manner typical for mind (as seen in (24)).
 That is to say, the morphology and the scopal behaviour of egyminden appear to indicate that it may well have been a D-quantifier disguised as an A-quantifier.

 - (26) a.
-Es ad onèkic eg mendennèc füuet a. mèzoben and gives them one every-DAT grass-ACC the meadow-INE 'And he gave them, to each of them, grass in the meadow.'
-(Vienna C., 308) - b.
-Ime èn adoc èmberekèt egmendent o fèlenèc lo I give-1sg man-pl-acc one-every-acc he brother-poss.3sg-dat kèzebè hand-poss.3sg-ill - 'And lo, I hand over people, each and every one, into the hands of his brother.'
-(Vienna C., 310) - c. a maradeki megmariac egmenden o the remainder-POSS.3SG.PL PRT-bite-3PL one-every he fèlenèc husat brother-POSS.3SG-DAT flesh-POSS.3SG-ACC 'the remainder/the survivors will bite, every one of them, the flesh of their brethren' (Vienna C., 311)
+Es ad onèkic eg mendennèc füuet a. mèzoben And gives them one every-DAT grass-ACC the meadow-INE 'And he gave them, to each of them, grass in the meadow' (Vienna C. 308) b.
+Ime èn adoc èmberekèt egmendent o - Lo I give-1SG man-PL-ACC one-every-ACC he fèlenèc kèzebè brother-POSS.3SG-DAT hand-POSS.3SG-ILL 'And lo, I hand over people, each and every one, into the hands of his brother' (Vienna C. 310) - c. a maradeki meģmariac egmenden o the remainder-POSS.3SG.PL PRT-bite-3PL one-every he fèlenèc husat brother-POSS.3SG-DAT flesh-POSS.3SG-ACC 'the remainder/the survivors will bite, every one of them, the flesh of their brethren' (Vienna C. 311)